harryho/blog-hugo/content/hacks/windows-command-1.md

 ###  help

 * Start command prompt and type `help`.
-You will get a list of command which you can use, and short decription of each command.
+You will get a list of command which you can use, and short description of each command.
 * Use help command to see and learn other commands
     ```
     C:\>help